PlayFab/MpsPowershell/MpsPowershell/docs/New-PfBuild.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+CONTAINERIMAGEREFERENCE <IContainerImageReference>: The container reference, consisting of the image name and tag.
+  - `ImageName <String>`: The container image name.
+  - `[Tag <String>]`: The container tag.

 CREATEBUILDWITHCUSTOMCONTAINERREQUEST <ICreateBuildWithCustomContainerRequest>: Creates a multiplayer server build with a custom container and returns information about the build creation request.
   - `BuildName <String>`: The build name.
   - `MultiplayerServerCountPerVM <Single>`: The number of multiplayer servers to host on a single VM.